apaul2/mat301/ps2.md

 11. What is the logical negation of the IN operator?

 12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;
+  SELECT *
+FROM unemath_Paul.Products
+WHERE price BETWEEN '10' and '100'
 13. Select products with length less than 12 inches and sort decsending.

-14. How many products are there whose price is between $10 and $20?
+14. How many products are there whose price is between $10 and $20? select price from unemath_Paul.Products where price between '10' and '20'

-15. How many products are there made in China whose MSRP is between $10 and $20.
+15. How many products are there made in China whose MSRP is between $10 and $20. select msrp from unemath_Paul.Products where msrp between '10' and '20' and country='china'